oschmid/website/content/post/hugo-pagination.md

 Note [this code is available on github](https://github.com/oschmid/website/blob/master/layouts/partials/pagination.html) (along with the code for the rest of this site).

 The biggest stylistic difference from Glenn McComb's version is that the adjacent pages are pre-computed outside the loop.
-I doubt there's any performance difference as both versions are still O(n) but it is shorter.
+I doubt there's any performance difference as both versions are still O(n) but it did shorten the code somewhat.

+I noticed a couple things about the go template language while developing.
+For one, [go template expressions can't stretch across multiple lines](https://stackoverflow.com/questions/49816911/how-to-split-a-long-golang-template-function-across-multiple-lines).
+This forced the complicated boolean logic to stretch quite wide.

+The go template language is also missing slice expressions (i.e. `a[2:5]`).
+Had these existed I would have attempted to range only over the adjacent links and reduce the algorithm to O(m) (where m is the number of adjacent links).
+It's possible to get around this in regular usage of go templates by adding a [custom mkSlice function](https://stackoverflow.com/questions/25012467/golang-templates-how-to-define-array-in-a-variable) but [Hugo does not allow custom go template functions](https://discourse.gohugo.io/t/adding-custom-functions/14164/5).

+Oh well, the performance implications are minimal.
+It was still a fun little coding exercise :)